 General Grading: Each lab member is required to turn in their own lab report.
-Failure to turn in a lab report will result in a 0.
+Failure to turn in a lab report will result in a 0 for that lab member.
 There will be no late labs accepted.
-As I grade each section of the lab, I will randomly select different lab reports to assess.
+Each lab will be graded out of 100 points.
+Except where indicated on an individual lab, I will randomly select different lab reports to assess for each section of the lab.
 Every member of the lab group will receive the same score for a particular section as the one member whose report I assessed for that section.
+As a result all labs will be returned to the group rather than the individual members.
 It is in your best interest to meet with your group outside of class time to make sure that everyone understands and agrees upon conclusions.

 Group Size: Groups must consist of three or four people.
 Groups must be declared on the day a lab is introduced.
 After the first lab you will have the opportunity to choose your own groups provided that everyone who is present on time on a lab day has the opportunity to join a group with at least 3 members.
 If this is not the case, I reserve the right to reform groups as needed.
 You may change lab groups with each lab, but you are not required to do so.
 All lab days are already on your calendar.
-If you are not there on a lab day, you may still do the lab as a group of 1, but you will be subject to a 20% penalty.
+If you are not there on a lab day, you may still do the lab as a group of 1, but you will be subject to a 20 point penalty.
 You may, of course, make arrangements with other members of the class to declare yourself as part of their group on the day groups are declared.